Blog

 Transmission-based OTP is easier to implement for developers as there is no need for two separate devices to create and validate the passwords.
 Password generation and authentication is done by the same server.
 The most common way to deliver passwords is by SMS.

-Hard tokens refers to physical devices that generate OTPs such as USB drives, fobs, smart cards and bluetooth devices.
+Hard tokens are physical devices that generate OTPs such as USB drives, fobs, smart cards and bluetooth devices.
 An example of a popular OTP hardware provider is Yubico.
-Soft tokens refers to software that generates OTPs, such as authentication apps like Google Authenticator.
+Soft tokens refer to software that generates OTPs, such as authentication apps like Google Authenticator.

 You’ve probably noticed the widespread use of OTPs from your own online experience.
 That’s because OTPs are a reliable way to increase security.
 Let’s take a look at some of the benefits.